Nour-rouis/DefiChallenge/README.md

 # DefiChallenge
-# BY TIME TO FIX Team
+# BY "TIME TO FIX" Team

 # TIME TO FIX